Mahmud2017/A-star-path-finding/README.md

 # A-star-path-finding-C-sharp
-A star path finding algorithm in C sharp.
+A star path finding algorithm.
 It ignores the diagonal path.